afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Acronym:** RILMS

 * Start at sagittal slices at the posterior boundry of PC.
-* Using axial section, level the slice intersection to the Pontomesencephalic Junction(3rd fiducial)
+* Using axial section, level the slice intersection to the Pontomesencephalic Junction (4th fiducial)
 * Localize at junction between midbrain and pons using axial slices
 * Refine positioning using sagittal view (at the change in angle of brainstem at the PMJ)